benjcunningham/sphinx-benjcunningham-theme/master/_sources/index.rst.txt

 sphinx-benjcunningham-theme
 ***************************

-Custom Sphinx theme baed on the ubiquitous `Read the Docs
+Custom Sphinx theme based on the ubiquitous `Read the Docs
 <https://github.com/readthedocs/sphinx_rtd_theme>`_ theme.
 It overrides the Read the
 Docs theme with custom components and styles.